 Dr. Mahdi Hassan received his Mechanical Engineering degree with first class honours in 2013 from the University of Technology Sydney (UTS).
-He undertook his Ph.D studies at UTS Centre for Autonomous Systems (CAS) and received his Ph.D in early 2018.
-Since early 2017, he has been working as a research associate at CAS.
+He undertook his Ph.D studies at UTS Centre for Autonomous Systems (CAS) and received his Ph.D early 2018.
+Since early 2017, he has been working as a research fellow at CAS.

 - Autonomous grit-blasting robots for steel structure maintenance (the robots have been deployed in the Sydney Harbour Bridge, and commercialised by SABRE Autonomous Solutions)